First Time User? Enroll now.

 Cancer cells are not found in fluid taken from the abdomen.
 Cancer is not seen in lymph nodes or tissue that lines the abdomen and cancer is not found in tissue samples taken during a biopsy.

-In stage III, the tumor in the ovary is removed by surgery and one of the following is true:
+In stage III, there is tumor in the ovary and one of the following is true:

 In stage III-X, the tumor can be described as stage I or stage II, except: